Azure/AKS-Construction/README.md

 # Quick Start

-What you'll need (not much)

-* Access to a Azure subscription
-* A browser
+All you need is access to an `Azure subscription` & a browser

 #### **Step 1**